 The lab accepts one to two summer students/interns per year.
 Students should have a competitive GPA (>3.8) and be highly motivated.
-For summer positions, please apply at the beginning of January to still be able to submit funding applications for summer positions.
+For summer positions, please apply with a CV and transcripts at the beginning of January to still be able to submit funding applications for summer positions.

 The lab is looking for highly-motivated M.Sc. or Ph.D. students for 2020, with an interest in RNA biology and/or proteomics to work on a protein involved in different aspects of RNA homeostasis and – potentially – affecting neurodegenerative pathology.